 Around 165 miles of scenic trails offer even more ways to appreciate nature, where you’ll most likely come across a wide array of wildlife, including tiny foxes and bison.

-Enjoy outdoor activities.
-There are plenty of excursions here for high-octane adventurers looking for their next adrenaline fix.
+Plenty of excursions are here for high-octane adventurers looking for their next adrenaline fix.
 Blast through the water at blazing speeds on a rib craft boat, tower over forest canopies 600 feet above on a zipline, or take an exhilarating tour of the island’s rugged and mountainous interior atop a Hummer.

-There’s more to this story than meets the eye, so prepare to dive deep into the island’s fascinating history with over 10,000 photographs, a unique collection of Catalina pottery and tile, and several archaeological digs.
+There’s more to this story than meets the eye, so prepare to dive deep into the island’s fascinating history with over 10,000 photographs, a unique Catalina pottery and tile collection, and several archaeological digs.